AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/optimize_audio_memory.md

 ## Monitor audio usage with the Wwise profiler

-The Wwise editor contains a built-in profiling and monitoring system that you can use to track and follow the way your game loads and uses audio clips at a more granular level than the shared memory monitoring tools offered by the Stingray engine.
+The Wwise editor contains a built-in profiling and monitoring system that you can use to track and follow the way your game loads and uses audio clips at a more granular level than the shared memory monitoring tools offered by the {{ProductName}} engine.

 To get started profiling:

-1. From the Stingray Editor, run your Stingray project on your local PC or on another connected platform.
+1. From the interactive editor, run your project on your local PC or on another connected platform.

 2. In Wwise, choose **Layouts > Profiler** from the main menu.